shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 - `models.rs`: will contain `Stream` and `StreamData` model
 - `routes.rs`: will contain all the routes in our app.
 - `schema.rs`: is generated by diesel cli.
-- `solana.rs`: will contain function to subscribe to solana program and get all program accounts.
+- `solana.rs`: will contain a function to subscribe to the solana program and get all program accounts.

-Create the empty files and let us write the code in all of these one by one.
+Create the empty files and let us write the code for our backend.

-Fistly in `main.rs` at the top add:
+Firstly in `main.rs` at the top add:

 ```rs
 #[macro_use]